Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Results and Discussion

-First, we analyze the DH conformation.
-From 100 TMD trajectories in each pulling direction the free energy and friction profile $\Gamma(s)$ of \ka within the channel is recovered using dcTMD.
+From 100 TMD trajectories in each pulling direction, the free energy and friction profile $\Gamma(s)$ of \ka within the channel is recovered using dcTMD.
 Following earlier works, the final profiles are symmetrized \cite{Allen06, Liu06} and shown in Figs.~\ref{fig:h2hdhprofileplot} and \SIpmfDH A. The global shape of the free energy profile exhibits a major central barrier with $\Delta G^{\neq} \approx \SI{35}{kJ/mol}$.
-Moreover, the profile exhibits two adjacent minima at $|z|=\SI{0.83}{nm}$ close to the channel entrance corresponding to binding sites, which fits observations from Ref.~\cite{Na18}.
+Moreover, the profile exhibits two adjacent minima at $|z|=\SI{0.83}{nm}$ close to the channel entrance corresponding to binding sites, which fits observations from MD simulations in Ref.~\cite{Na18}.

+Further, we examined if the presence of two minima allows the binding of two ions at the same time.
+Short equilibrium MD simulations with two ions placed at these positions however led to the expulsion of one ion into the bulk solvent within 10~ns due to a perturbation of the single-file water chain (see Figs.~\SItwoions\ and \SItwoionsDH).
+The two free energy minima therefore only account for possible binding sites of a single ion present in the channel.
+Strictly speaking, the presented free energy profiles are only valid for the transfer of a single ion through gA in presence of a 1~M bulk KCl concentration.
+We note the possibility of ion transfer involving two ions, which we do not investigate here any further.

-The friction profile displayed in Figs.~\ref{fig:h2hdhprofileplot} and \SIpmfDH B exhibits thre pronounced minima: a global minimum in the middle of the channel, and two local minima at $\approx\SI{0.9}{nm}$ that approximately coincide with the binding site close to the channel entrance.
+The friction profile displayed in Figs.~\ref{fig:h2hdhprofileplot} and \SIpmfDH B exhibits three pronounced minima: a global minimum in the middle of the channel, and two local minima at $\approx\SI{0.9}{nm}$ that approximately coincide with the binding site close to the channel entrance.
+The mean channel friction of $\mean{\Gamma_\text{DH}}=$ 93.5~kg/(mol~ns) corresponds to a diffusion coefficient $D_\text{DH} \approx 2.7 \cdot 10^{-3}$~\AA$^2$/ps for the DH conformation, which is about two orders of magnitude smaller than the one for potassium in bulk water ($\sim$0.6~\AA$^2$/ps).
 Interestingly, the friction is on the order of values found for ligand unbinding from proteins \cite{Wolf20}, and similarly, maxima in friction are found at gradients in the free energy profile.
 This observation is in line with our earlier investigations \cite{Wolf18} that minima in free energies correspond to well-ordered states with only small fluctuations, and that approaching transition states leads to the disruption of such order and subsequently increased structural fluctuations.
 The global minimum around the center of the channel coincides with the maximum in free energy.
 After leaving the binding site the friction rises again, probably due to solvation of the \ka ion.
-Outside the channel, the estimate of the free energy becomes less reliable (see Figs.~\SIpmfDH and \SIpmfDHexit), but stays approximately constant within the estimated error range.
+Outside the channel, the estimate of the free energy becomes less reliable (see Figs.~\SIpmfDH\ and \SIpmfDHexit), but stays approximately constant within the estimated error range.